Article Categories

 Conclusion

-In this tutorial, we have implemented a JavaScript program for queries to find the maximum sum of contiguous subarrays of a given length in a rotating array.
-We have implemented a naive approach with O(N*Q*D) time complexity and then improved it by using the sliding window’s concept to O(N*Q) time complexity, but space complexity of both the codes is same O(N).
+In this tutorial, we implemented a JavaScript program for queries to find the maximum sum of contiguous subarrays of a given length in a rotating array.
+The sliding window approach significantly improves time complexity from O(N*Q*D) to O(N*Q) while maintaining the same space complexity.